slemeur/cloud-native-guides/introduction.md

 and give them a taste of using OpenShift and OpenShift Application Runtimes (Spring Boot, Thorntail/WildFly Swarm, Vert.x, and Node.js) for building and managing cloud-native applications.

-Today you are going to create, deploy and debug a containerized polyglot microservices application called CoolStore (retail online shop).
+Today you are going to create, deploy, configure and debug a containerized polyglot microservices application called CoolStore (retail online shop).

 ![CoolStore Shop]({% image_path coolstore-web.png %}){:width="500px"}